-Laboratory tests, such as those used to detect syphilis, are available only on a research basis for diagnosing donovanosis.
+Laboratory tests, similar to those used to detect syphilis, are available only on a research basis for diagnosing donovanosis.

 To cure the condition, long-term treatment is needed.
 Most treatment courses run 3 weeks or until the sores have completely healed.

 A follow-up examination is important because the disease can reappear after it seems to be cured.

 Treating this disease early decreases the chances of tissue damage or scarring.
 Untreated disease leads to damage of the genital tissue.

 Health problems that may result from this disease include:

 - Genital damage and scarring

 - Loss of skin color in genital area

 - Permanent genital swelling due to scarring